 ― E.M.
 Forster

-I find aesthetics interesting and relevant for photography, as it is with art and books.
-I’ve been reading the Chinese Book of Changes, and it refers to aesthetics.
+I’ve been reading the Chinese Book of Changes and it refers to aesthetics, which is a good subject for photographers.
 The I Ching was the basis for a question which occurred to me: what is the context for mountain photography, is it art or the outdoors?

 Jung dismissed divination, but found the book full of insight.
 There are philosophical methods which structure this approach, so you don’t read it arbitrarily, but they’re complicated and I won’t describe them here.
 The basic premise however applies to all books.
 We read them for enjoyment, solace, and learning.
 The shaping of life achieves an aesthetic as a problem might start, continue, then resolve, read for imaginative experience.
 E.M.
 Forster’s A Room With A View is a good example.
 Lucy and George meet in Italy, in constrained circumstances, trapped in convention, theoretically free from mannered England but in reality not so.
 The room symbolises freedom we want which society denies.
 For Virginia Woolf it was a room of her own, with no mention of a window, as a private space for words and thought.

 The best advice is read the I Ching however you like, learning the style, symbolism, and meanings.
 That needs considerable work, although the starting point is easily understood as literary.
 Society limits people says Forster (for example) and the I Ching advises the same.
 That’s particularly clear in a version by Thomas Cleary translating Liu I-ming called The Taoist I Ching.